dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 So, an `ArgList` is a comma-separated list of identifiers enclosed between parenthesis. **Pegged** is smart enough to produce the correct code for parsing expressions used as argument, which can be as complicated as you want (any parsing expression will do).
 In the previous example, `','` is correctly transformed into the comma-matching parser.

-What Parametrized Rules Can Do For You
+What Parameterized Rules Can Do For You
 --------------------------------------

-That means any repetitive pattern you see in your grammar can be extracted and abstracted away as a parametrized rule.
+That means any repetitive pattern you see in your grammar can be extracted and abstracted away as a parameterized rule.
 For example, it's common in PEG to see:

 ```
 Rule <~ (!Expr .)*